joannarodriguez134/gym-buds/README.md

 ## Main Features

-**Match Making Algorithm**: GymBuds' matching algorithm pairs users based on their fitness goals, preferred workout times, and favorite gym locations.
+**Match Making Algorithm**: GymBuds" matching algorithm pairs users based on their fitness goals, preferred workout times, and favorite gym locations.

 **In-App Messaging**: Enables users to communicate with their matches directly within the app to coordinate and plan workouts.